 FAQ – Graco SlimFit vs SlimFit LX Common Questions

-1. What does LX mean in Graco?
+1. What does LX mean on a Graco car seat?

 2. What are the common issues with the SlimFit 3 LX?